 Given that our reviewers have undertaken several road trips over the years, here are our Pro Tips.

-This is one of the most important aspects of a road trip and starts with a trip to your dealership or favourite mechanic to see if your vehicle is in good running order.
+This is one of the most important aspects of a road trip and starts with a trip to your dealership or favorite mechanic to see if your vehicle is in good running order.

-- Food and/or snacks: If your trip is a relatively short one, consider packing some small snacks, including fruit, vegetables, crackers, granola bars and a couple of bags of chips.
+• Food and/or snacks: If your trip is a relatively short one, consider packing some small snacks, including fruit, vegetables, crackers, granola bars, and a couple of bags of chips.
 If you’re facing a lengthy trip, consider something a little more substantial such as some sandwiches.
-If you are travelling with kids, aim for non-gooey/greasy, crumb-free snacks such as grapes and baby carrots.
+If you are traveling with kids, aim for non-gooey/greasy, crumb-free snacks such as grapes and baby carrots.

-- Clothing: If you’re easily chilled, considering putting a sweater inside the car for easy access, particularly if the driver favours air conditioning.
+• Clothing: If you’re easily chilled, considering putting a sweater inside the car for easy access, particularly if the driver favors air conditioning.
 If you’re the type to overheat easily, consider layering clothes so you can quickly remove them without much fuss while driving.
 Knowing that you will be sitting for long periods of time, wear shoes that you can slip on and off and comfortable clothing that you can move around in (avoid tight jeans/pants).
-Moreover, if you’re travelling with children, make sure to have an accessible change of clothes in case of spills and accidents in general.
+Moreover, if you’re traveling with children, make sure to have an accessible change of clothes in case of spills and accidents in general.

-- Pillows and blankets: Whether you’re the adult in the front of the vehicle or the child in the back, a pillow and blanket is always a good option for staying comfortable.
+• Pillows and blankets: Whether you’re the adult in the front of the vehicle or the child in the back, a pillow and blanket are always a good option for staying comfortable.
 On the subject of pillows, a neck pillow might be something to consider as well.

 Fun & Games

-- If you’re travelling cross-country, print off a picture list of all available license plates and have the kids cross them off as they see them.
+• If you’re traveling cross-country, print off a picture list of all available license plates and have the kids cross them off as they see them.
 See who can check off the most.

-- Get an empty DVD case and fill it with a pad of paper on one side and pencil crayons on the other side.
-This also provides for a hard colouring surface.
+• Get an empty DVD case and fill it with a pad of paper on one side and pencil crayons on the other side.
+This also provides for a hard coloring surface.

-- Purchase a bunch of small toys from the dollar store, wrap them up, and every few hours have your child unwrap one.
-This will keep them entertained and is a great incentive to keep them on their best behaviour!
+• Purchase a bunch of small toys from the dollar store, wrap them up, and every few hours have your child unwrap one.
+This will keep them entertained and is a great incentive to keep them on their best behavior!

-- Buy word searches/crossword puzzles and colouring books.
+• Buy word searches/crossword puzzles and coloring books.

-- Make sure you have small change/bills handy for tolls.
+• Make sure you have change and small bills handy for tolls.
 Put the change in a jar or cup then place it into a cup holder for easy access.
 This will help you to avoid the frustration of searching your wallet or purse for change while the traffic piles up behind you.

 We hope these tips will help your road trip to be the best one you’ve ever had.
-Have a great summer and Happy travelling!
+Have a great summer and Happy traveling!